mmi-sc/dicom-store-scp-for-ahi/source/overview.rst

 What is DICOM Store SCP for AWS HealthImaging?
 -----------------------------------------------

-DICOM Store SCP for AWS HealthImaging (StoreSCP) is a solution for securely managing medical DICOM images in the cloud.
-It provides healthcare institutions with a cost-effective way to receive DICOM images from medical devices such as CT, MRI, and X-ray systems and automatically store them in AWS HealthImaging.
+DICOM Store SCP for AWS HealthImaging (StoreSCP) is a solution for healthcare institutions to securely and efficiently manage DICOM images from medical devices such as CT, MRI, and X-ray systems in the AWS cloud.

 Problems This Solution Addresses
 --------------------------------